Datavault-UK/automate-dv/src/dbtvault-dev/docs/hubs.md

 renaming the columns, so we have used the source column reference on both sides.
 If you need to rename the columns however, this feature allows you to do so.

 - We have provided a type in the mapping so that the type is explicitly defined.
-For now, this is not optional, but we will simplify this for scenarios where we want the data type or column name to remain unchanged in future releases.
+For now, this is not optional, but in future releases we will simplify this for scenarios where we want the data type or column name to remain unchanged.

 !!! info
     There is nothing to stop you entering invalid type mappings in this step (i.e. trying to cast an invalid date format to a date),